tigaue/maqface-stylegan2/README.md

 ## Style mixing
 ### Mixing results

 First row/column: Source images.
+Second row/column: Inverted images.<br>
-First column images are motion-transferred for motions defined in our paper.
-Second row/column: Inversion images.
+Images in the first column were synthesized for the motions which is described in our paper.

 - Injection of 0,1,2 layers from column images to row images (Mouth movements)
 ![result of style mixing](img/mixing_0_1_2.gif "result of style mixing")